Lithium

 Drug Classification

-Lithium carbonate is classified as a “mood stabilizer,” belonging to the lithium salt category.
-Its mechanism of action involves modulation of sodium channels and regulation of neurotransmitter metabolism (such as serotonin and dopamine), which helps calm neuronal excitability in the brain.
+Lithium carbonate is classified as a “mood stabilizer,” belonging to the lithium salt group.
+Its mechanism of action involves regulation of sodium channels and metabolism of neurotransmitters such as serotonin and dopamine, which helps calm neural excitability in the brain.

 Indications